 Tips for Returning Work and Distributing Classroom Materials

-After checking student independent practice (see previous post, “Tips for Checking Student Work“), you’re ready to return graded papers, assignments, and/or distribute additional learning materials.
-But how do you do so in the most efficient and least cumbersome way?
+After checking student independent practice (see previous post, “Tips for Checking Student Work“), you’re ready to return graded papers, assignments, and/or distribute additional learning materials, but how do you do so in the most efficient and least cumbersome way?

 Returning Work